infruid/disker/README.md

 # Disker
-Disker is an implementation of dispatcher worker pattenr in Node.js.
+Disker is an implementation of dispatcher worker pattern in Node.js.
 Disker is built for http request response lifecylye.
-Disker is inspired from [mutual](https://github.com/pandastrike/mutual)
+Disker is inspired from [mutual](https://github.com/pandastrike/mutual).

 # Usage